geyang/episodeyang.github.io-old/_posts/2016-02-21-building-escherpad.md

 Live
 : [www.escherpad.com](http://www.escherpad.com)

-Escherpad is a real-time collaborative notebook for developer, scientists, mathematicians and data scientists.
+Escherpad is a real-time collaborative notebook for developers, scientists and data analysts.
 It is similar to Evernote meeting Google Docs, plus in-browser LaTeX WYSIWYG editing, and IPython/Jupyter and R computation notebooks.

 Escherpad is a large project.
 The client is an Angular1 project with more than 200 files, and the back-end is a conflict-resolving real-time collaborative API written in node.js.
-All of the API end points come with BDD tests.
+All of the API end points come with behavioral specifications.
 At the end of the project, I had roughly 200 tests for the API server.
 These tests allowed me to iterate quickly, and not worry about breaking code that is already there.

 ## Design